 I don’t know how to answer that question.
 I haven’t overtly told Carlisle that Ana is my girlfriend now, but I would put a wager on it that he knows or has some kind of idea.
 Nonetheless, I’m not going to fill in the blanks for him, especially not now.

 “I don’t think that’s necessary,” he says.
-“You come in every session without fail, and I can see that you are working on your anger issues—even in the midst of whatever is currently going on in your life.
-So why don’t you come in on Monday and we’ll see how you’re doing and make that your last session?”
+“You’ve attended every session without fail, and I can see that you’re working on your anger issues, which was the purpose of this whole exercise in the first place—even in the midst of whatever is currently going on in your life.
+So, why don’t you come in on Monday and we’ll see how you’re doing and make that your last session?”
 Thank fuck for that!

 “I really appreciate that.
 Thank you.”

-It’s not until somewhere around the 200th or 300th time I have played the song that I realize I am playing “Moon River.”
+It’s not until somewhere around the 200th or 300th time I’ve played the song that I realize I’m playing “Moon River.”
 I close my eyes and I see her… asleep on the floor in my closet, wearing my blue blazer and her tiara and holding a blue rose.
 I play the song again… and again… and again…